-The Board makes an evaluation of the Chairman & Chief Executive Officer at least annually.
+The Board makes an evaluation of the Chair & Chief Executive Officer at least annually.
 This will normally be in January in connection with a review of executive officer annual compensation.
 Such evaluation is conducted by the non-management directors, guided by the Lead Independent Director.
-The Compensation & Management Development Committee reviews the performance of the Chairman & Chief Executive Officer in preparation for discussion by the Board.
+The Compensation & Management Development Committee reviews the performance of the Chair & Chief Executive Officer in preparation for discussion by the Board.

 1.4 Succession planning and management development

 Succession planning is considered at least annually by the non-management directors with the Chief Executive Officer.
 The Compensation & Management Development Committee reviews the succession plan for the Chief Executive Officer in preparation for discussion by the Board, with such discussion guided by the Lead Independent Director.
 The Compensation & Management Development Committee also reviews the succession plan for members of the Operating Committee other than the Chief Executive Officer.

 The full Board shall engage in discussions on strategic issues and ensure that there is sufficient time devoted to director interchange on these subjects.